-2013 moose quotas were calculated using a 30% administrative guideline: moose quota was provisionally calculated as 30% of the 4 year allocation.
-That figure was then adjusted in accordance with the Ministry's response to the Trumpy report: guides allocated 3 or fewer moose over 4 years received their full allocation in 2013; guides allocation 4 or 5 moose received a quota of 3 in 2013.
+2013 moose quotas were calculated using a 30% administrative guideline: moose quota was provisionally calculated as 30% of the 5 year allocation.
+That figure was then adjusted in accordance with the Ministry's response to the Trumpy report: guides allocated 3 or fewer moose over 5 years received their full allocation in 2013; guides allocation 4 or 5 moose received a quota of 3 in 2013 (less any moose harvested in 2012).